-If you are seeking a source for your data, you’ll find helpful information on the Center for Research Quality’s website:
+If you are seeking a source for your data, you’ll find helpful information on the Office of Research and Doctoral Services’s website:

 Give yourself ample time to analyze your data.
 Generally, this process takes a longer commitment than what you’d originally expect.
 Here are some resources on analyzing your data:

-If you’re seeking guidance on your writing, consider one of Walden’s writing workshops, offered within the Center for Academic Excellence, where you’ll receive writing-related guidance from writing faculty that is catered toward your scholarly interests and the general timeline of your doctoral work.
+If you’re seeking guidance on your writing, consider one of Walden’s writing workshops, offered within the Office of Academic Support, where you’ll receive writing-related guidance from writing faculty that is catered toward your scholarly interests and the general timeline of your doctoral work.

 Doctoral students who have a working draft of the postproposal sections (e.g., results, discussion, conclusion, recommendations) of their dissertation, project, or doctoral study but find themselves needing writing guidance and support.
 (NOTE: Students must already have an approved proposal to be eligible for this workshop.)

 Remember that, even though your proposal was approved by your committee, you may need to revise it if your data collection and analysis reveals something new or unexpected.
 Keep an open mind for that possibility, and stay flexible.
 Continue to revisit all the support services at Walden during this time so that your evolving study stays aligned and retains a logical narrative.
 Also, stay in touch with your committee throughout this time.
 It’s generally a good idea to hold regular meetings with your mentors as you collect and analyze your data so that they know how you’re doing.